Threading Lightly

 From $15 + booking fee

 Darning Samplers are the epitome of Threading Lightly.
 Today we see them as historical embroideries worked by skilled teenagers, but this is just the surface of the subject.
 This talk will explore the diversity of different types of these intricate samplers while putting them in the context of their time and bringing the relevance right up to today.
 Alison Snepp has been a professional embroiderer since 1981.
-Her passion for embroidery has seen her teach it extensively, study in significant museum and private collections, lecture on many related topics and author seven books.
-Her love for embroidery has even seen her organise and lead a small embroidery tour to England.
+Her passion for embroidery has seen her teach it extensively, study in significant museum and private collections, lecture on many related topics, author seven books and even lead a small embroidery tour to England.

 PLAYDATE: Raiding the Pantry with Judith Burns